 News is also filtering through of unprecedented positive changes happening (more about that later)—events that are only being made possible through the hand of extreme circumstance.

-As we try to make sense of what’s unfolding around us, it’s helpful to bear in mind the perspective presented in the following story about the wise old Chinese farmer.
+As we try to make sense of what’s unfolding around us, it’s helpful to bear in mind the perspective presented in the old Chinese parable, “good news bad news, who knows?”

 Good News, Bad News, Who Knows?

 There was once an old Chinese farmer who had a horse to plough his fields.

 One morning he woke up to discover the horse had run away during the night.